nicklunt/powershell-scripts/.github/pull_request_template.md

 ## Link to Jira Ticket
-- [ ] Link to Jira ticket here
+Link to Jira ticket here

 ## PR Details
-- [ ] Describe PR details here
+Describe PR details here

 ## How to Apply the Terraform
-- [ ] Describle how to apply the terraform here
+Describe how to apply the terraform here

 ## Applied to these Environments
 - [ ] staging